How to Be a Leader When You Are Not “the” Leader

 A concept that has been helpful to me in my practice is “servant leadership.”
 In 1977, Robert Greenleaf described servant leadership as a “natural feeling that one wants to serve first.
 Then conscious choice brings one to aspire to lead.”1,2,3 The servant leader inspires others to grow as persons, thus making the organization better.

 How can you be a servant leader?
+Here are three places to start.

 1. Greenleaf RK.
 Greenleaf Servant Leadership: A Journey Into the Nature of Legitimate Power and Greatness.
 Mahwah, NJ: Paulist Press; 1977.